Academic Integrity

 B. Admission After Dismissal

-1. In order to be admitted to the university after dismissal, a suspended student must submit an application which must be approved by the dean of the school or college to which the student wishes to be admitted as well as other university offices as is otherwise required.
+1. In order to be admitted to the university after dismissal, a dismissed student must submit an application which must be approved by the dean of the school or college to which the student wishes to be admitted as well as other university offices as is otherwise required.
+Admission after dismissal is not guaranteed.

 VII.
 References